The internet is flooded with information about the benefits of mindfulness and meditation.

-While there are many definitions of each concept, the differences are apparent in these two definitions.
+While there are many definitions of each concept, the differences are apparent in these two.
 Meditation is a practice, and through this practice, one can develop different qualities, including mindfulness.

 Mindfulness describes a specific way of living that can be cultivated through practice.
-There is a category of meditative practices called “mindfulness meditation,” which have the purpose of helping the practitioner to live and act with mindfulness.
+There is a category of meditative practices called “mindfulness meditation,” which help the practitioner to live and act with mindfulness.
 But as we will see, there are many categories of meditative practice, of which mindfulness meditation is only one.

 2. Meditation is one of many roads to mindful living

 Meditation is one method through which someone may learn to live mindfully.
 We can also think about meditation as a tool to develop mindfulness.